 That’s my take on using and consuming fractionated coconut oil.

-If you don’t mind the little pungent smell emitted during cooking and you like your food to be less oily, then you’ll enjoy cooking with the edible version of fractionated coconut oil.
+If you don’t mind the little pungent smell emitted during cooking and you like your food to be less oily, then you’ll enjoy cooking with fractionated coconut oil that is edible.